 - Represented a leading US software company in an arbitration in Singapore against a reseller and distributor.

 - Represented a US multinational IT hardware supplier in an arbitration in Singapore against a HK supplier of semiconductor components.

 - Represented a Japanese multinational electronics company in an arbitration in Singapore against a car accessories mall in relation to a dispute over the development of an e-commerce portal.

 - Advising a Swiss banking software and services provider in a claim against a Thai bank over an aborted IT project.

-- Represented a lottery company in a dispute with a Malaysian based software implementor relating to a SAP software integration implementation project.
+- Represented a lottery company in a dispute with a Malaysia-based software implementor relating to an SAP software integration implementation project.